harryhorton/node-nmap/README.md

 # Node-NMAP
 NPM package enabling your [NodeJs] application to interface with the features of [NMAP].
 This package requires that [NMAP] is installed and available to the running node application.

-Warning:  Occasionally NMAP will freeze when the application is stopped before a compelte scan.
+Warning:  Occasionally NMAP will freeze when the application is stopped before a complete scan.

 ## Installation
 `npm install node-nmap`